 - Clinical periodontics

 - Oral pathology

 - Dental radiology

 Salary Information and Employment Outlook

-The U.S. Bureau of Labor Statistics (BLS) states that the employment rate for dental hygienists is expected to grow rapidly, at a projected rate of 36% between 2008 and 2018.
+The U.S. Bureau of Labor Statistics (BLS) states that the employment rate for dental hygienists is expected to grow rapidly, at a projected rate of 19% between 2014 and 2024.
 This above average growth rate is due to more people getting preventive dental care.
 Job prospects for qualified hygienists will be strong overall, but some variance will occur based on location.
-According to 2011 BLS statistics, the mean salary for dental hygienists was $69,760.
-This includes the 51% of dental hygienists who work part-time and often work at more than one dental office.
+According to 2015 BLS statistics, the median annual salary for dental hygienists was $72,330.

 All 50 states require dental hygienists to be registered or licensed, according to the American Dental Hygienists' Association (ADHA).
 While each state sets its own licensing requirements, the American Dental Association (ADA) said that all states typically require applicants to have sufficient education and pass a written and practical exam.
 Continuing education may be required for license renewal.

 Students who aspire to become dental hygienists can find an accredited certificate program for dental hygienists.
 Once students complete their certificate, they will be eligible to apply for their license.